A seasonal twist on classic French toast. The pumpkin, cinnamon, syrup, and whipped cream combination are unbeatable!

 - 1/4 tsp Nutmeg

-- 14 Slices of Thick Cut White Bread
+- 14 Slices of Texas Toast Bread

 How to Make Pumpkin French Toast